About NIJ's Office of Science and Technology

 Research and Development.
 OST follows a research, development, testing and evaluation process that aligns NIJ's research investments with the operational needs and requirements of the criminal justice practitioner.

-The process has five phases:
+The process has four phases:

 - Determine technology-related needs through structured engagement with the practitioner community.